 - Cognitive and learning disabilities.

 - Communication and interaction challenges

 - Physical and sensory impairments

 - Social, emotional, and mental health needs

 - Complex learning needs

 - Specific learning difficulties, such as dyslexia

 - Physical disabilities

 - English as an additional language (EAL)

-- · Gifted and talented abilities

 In addition, we take immense pride in hosting a resourced provision tailored to students with profound and multiple learning difficulties (PMLD).